Factom-Asset-Tokens/FAT/FAQ.md

 ### What Is a Data-Only Protocol/Standard?

-A data only protocol is a protocol that exists and functions only using data!
+The FAT protocol is what we are calling a data-only protocol.
+FAT exists and functions as pure data!
 In contrast, Ethereum runs smart contract code in parallel across the network to function and reach consensus.
 Ethereum is a computational blockchain and it distributes computation and data across the network.

-Data protocols only share the data at the blockchain layer, and defer the computation to the users of the protocol to filter and validate the data according to protocols like FAT.
+Our data-only protocols only share the data at the blockchain layer, and defer the computation to the users of the protocol to filter and validate the data according to the FAT protocols.

-Sharding data storage is a problem that it has been successfully solved and implemented in many production database systems, but sharding computation remains a very difficult challenge that plagues the scalability of many blockchains to this day and will for years to come.
+Sharding data storage is a problem that has been successfully solved and implemented in many production database systems, but sharding computation remains a very difficult challenge that plagues the scalability of many blockchains to this day and will for years to come.
+Building FAT as a data-only protocol allows it to leverage the fact that data storage is easy to shard to create very efficient tokenization.

 ### Is FAT comparable with Ethereum?